idaholab/moose/docs/content/modules/phase_field/introduction/ExpressionBuilder.md

 }
 ```

 That's it.
-The `functionParse` call will generate, optimize, an (if selected by the user through the `enable_jit` config parameter) compile the function and its derivatives.
+The `functionParse` call will generate, optimize, and (if selected by the user through the `enable_jit` config parameter) compile the function and its derivatives.

 All named variables declared through `EBTerm var("name")` will be substituted by the coupled variables of the same `name`.